-- 1. We determined that, as of December 31, 2017, our employee population consisted of 446 individuals with all of these individuals located in the United States.
-This population consisted of our full-time and part-time employees; - 2.
-To identify the median employee from our employee population, we compared the total compensation amounts of our employees as reflected in our payroll records and reported to the Internal Revenue Service on Form W-2 for 2017.
+To identify the median employee from our employee population in 2017, we compared the total compensation amounts of our employees as reflected in our payroll records and reported to the Internal Revenue Service on Form W-2 for 2017.
 Since all of our employees are located in the United States, we did not make any cost-of-living adjustments in identifying the median employee.
 The salaries for permanent employees who were hired during 2017 and were working for us as of December 31, 2017 were annualized.
-We also annualized the compensation of all employees that transferred to us in connection with the internalization of our management team and termination of management agreement effective May 31, 2017; and - 3.
-With respect to the annual total compensation of Mr. Kaufman, we used the amount reported in the "Total" column of our 2017 Summary Compensation Table included in this proxy statement.
+We also annualized the compensation of all employees that transferred to us in connection with the internalization of our management team and termination of management agreement effective May 31, 2017.